-Singer/songwriter Jaclyn Dima fuses blues, folk, and rock to create a soulfully unique style of her own.
-Her influences range from revolutionaries of the 60s to modern day pop, rock, and funk.
-A resident of New York City, Jaclyn can be seen and heard around town performing at Arlene’s Grocery, The Bowery Electric, Rockwood Music Hall, The Trash Bar, and The Bitter End.
+Singer/songwriter Jaclyn Dima fuses blues, funk, and rock to create a soulfully unique style of her own.
+Her influences range from the inspiration of the 1920s, to revolutionaries of the 1960s, to modern day pop, and funk.
+A resident of New York City, Jaclyn can be seen and heard around town performing at Rockwood Music Hall, Arlene’s Grocery, The Bowery Electric, Pianos, and The Bitter End.

 A native of Cincinnati, Jaclyn grew up in a musical family, resulting in early exposure to the fundamentals of jazz, piano, and music theory.
 After years of classical training, Jaclyn continued her vocal studies at the Jacobs School of Music at Indiana University in Bloomington.
 She performed at a variety of stages throughout Cincinnati and Bloomington before moving to New York City.